daiqile96/OTTERS/README.md

     - R packages:
       - [lassosum](https://github.com/tshmak/lassosum) to perform lassosum (lassosum requires several R packages, please follow the lassosum installation guidance to install all of them).
       - [fdrtool](https://cran.r-project.org/web/packages/fdrtool/index.html) to perform pseudo-validation implemented in lassosum.

-## Updates:

-- Jan 14, 2025: Added a new argument, `--lassosum_ld_blocks`, allowing users to select the LD blocks used for lassosum.
-The argument must be one of the following pre-defined LD blocks provided by [Berisa and Pickrell (2015)](https://pmc.ncbi.nlm.nih.gov/articles/PMC4731402/): EUR.hg19, ASN.hg19, AFR.hg19, EUR.hg38, ASN.hg38, AFR.hg38.
-The default value is EUR.hg38.

-- May 27, 2025: We’ve added support for --chrom='X' and --chrom='Y'.
-Please note that in OTTERS outputs, chromosome X is labeled as 23 and chromosome Y is labeled as 24.
-For an example of applying OTTERS to chromosome X, see [here](https://raw.githubusercontent.com/daiqile96/OTTERS/refs/heads/main/Example/ChromX/ChromX_example.sh).

 ## Example: